How To Deal With Cash Flow Problems In Small Business

 And we know no one likes to send invoices.
 So you'll also be saving yourself and your employees a lot of hassle that usually goes into invoice factoring, waiting for clients to pay the invoices, and dealing with late payments.

 You could also let clients choose their payment day.
 Not everyone gets paid on the first day or even the first week of the month, so some might prefer to pay on a day of their choosing.
-So when you give your clients this option, you incentivize them to pay on time.
+So when you give your clients this alternative, you incentivize them to pay on time.

 Lastly, you could offer discounts or other incentives to early-paying customers, especially long-term ones.

-Set up Electronic Payment Systems
+Set Up Electronic Payment Systems And Invoices

 Paper cash is old-fashioned nowadays since digital and online payments are more convenient for most clients.